dchang0524/FastKnapsack/README.md

 <!-- -->
 Now, we look at algorithm 3.
 First, iterating incrementally for each prefix of size power of 2 of the lexicrographical order, we compute the minimum witnesses of nonzero result elements of the convolution of the prefix and b.
 We repeat until all such result elements have their minimum witnesses computed by finding all their witnesses in the current prefix using Lemma 5.4.
 The reason why we use a random permutation for the lexicrographical order is that this allows us to assume that a uniform amount distribution indexes exist in each prefix.
 <!-- -->
-The expected number of samplings is O(log^2 u) per prefix according to the paper, so algorithm 3 runs in expected O(u log^6 u), meaning coinchange can be solved in expected O(u log^7 u + t log u log log u).
+The expected number of samplings is O(log^2 u) according to the paper, so algorithm 3 runs in expected O(u log^5 u), meaning coinchange can be solved in expected O(u log^6 u + t log u log log u).
 ## Simplified O(u sqrt n log^3) Kernel Computation \*New\*
 As mentioned in the paper 'Extreme Witnesses and Their Applications', there exists an algorithm to find k-minimum witnesses to a boolean convolution of length n in O(n sqrt n sqrt k log n) time.
 This is done by dividing the first array into disjoint groups of size O(sqrt(n/k)), and then computing the convolution between each group and the second array using FFT.
 <!-- -->